 FACS Analysis of Anti-CD19 CAR Expression

-Human T cells were lentivirally transduced with anti-CD19 CAR and cultured for 11 days。 Eleven days post-transduction, 1e6 cells were stained for the expression of CD3 and anti-CD19 CAR with FITC anti-human CD3 antibody and biotinylated human CD19 (Cat。 No。 CD9-H8259) followed by PE-conjugated streptavidin, respectively。 A。 Non-transduced T cells were used as a control for gating of CAR expression。 (Data are kindly provided by Beijing Bowei Huaen Medical Technology Co。 Ltd。)
+Human T cells were lentivirally transduced with anti-CD19 CAR and cultured for 11 days。 Eleven days post-transduction, 1e6 cells were stained for the expression of CD3 and anti-CD19 CAR with FITC Anti-human CD3 antibody and Biotinylated Human CD19, Fc Tag, primary amine labeling (Cat。 No。 CD9-H8259) followed by PE-conjugated streptavidin, respectively。 A。 Non-transduced T cells were used as a control for gating of CAR expression。 (Data are kindly provided by Beijing Bowei Huaen Medical Technology Co。 Ltd。)